Poor voter turnout means there is no Modi wave this time, feel BJP opponents

-With the city recording an average voter turnout of 53 per cent, sitting MLAs from Congress and Nationalist Congress Party, and candidates in Shiv Sena strongholds are hopeful of a victory, as they feel there was no ‘Modi wave’ this time
+With Mumbai recording an average voter turnout of 53 %, sitting MLAs from Congress and NCP, and candidates in Shiv Sena strongholds are hopeful of a victory, as they feel there was no ‘Modi wave’ this time

 With the city yet again clocking a poor voting percentage, incumbent MLAs and candidates in their respective strongholds feel they have thwarted the BJP’s plans to upstage them.
 They opine that since less people turned up to vote, there was no ‘Modi wave’ this time, as had been witnessed in the Lok Sabha elections.